merneo/arch-linux/wiki/00-HOME.md

-# Arch Linux Modular Installation System - Intel Hardware
+# Arch Linux Modular Installation System

-**Welcome to the Arch Linux Modular Installation System - Intel Hardware**
+**Welcome to the Arch Linux Modular Installation System**

 This repository provides a **modular installation system** for Arch Linux.
 Each component is a separate module that can be used independently or combined as needed.